Irvine, CA

 DBaC, Inc. completed the hazardous waste remediation and demolition of three (3) buildings on the 11-acre site, totaling 174,546 s.f. and delivering the rough grading and building pads for shell construction.
 Because of the site’s history, the project remains under Department of the Navy jurisdiction for environmental remediation.
 Construction management firm CalComm coordinated protection of active monitoring wells, while FourPoint Construction led parallel infrastructure improvements requiring close inter-agency collaboration to manage utilities, sequencing, and site access.

-Sustainable Concrete Ready Mix Since cement production significantly contributes to carbon emissions, the innovative ready mix used for the concrete slabs poured for the three buildings at Be Well was rated with a Global Warming Potential (GWP) ranging from 131 to 481, representing the lowest GWP-rated, self-performed product that Oltmans has completed to date.
+Innovative carbon reduction ready mix was successfully used for the concrete slabs poured for the three buildings at Be Well.
+The ready mix was rated with a Global Warming Potential (GWP) ranging from 131 to 481, making it the lowest-GWP-rated, self-performed product Oltmans has completed to date.
+The construction team’s ability to self-perform these projects have enabled us to maintain strict quality control and track post-pour results to ensure that our clients receive an exceptional product.